jayhaase/craft-docker-setup/README.md

 ---

 #About craftman
 craftman is a tool for managing Craft CMS containers.
-It's Git repo can be found here: https://github.com/gabrielmoreira/craftman
+Its Git repo can be found here: https://github.com/gabrielmoreira/craftman